 By default, only nodes around the hot paths are displayed in the call graph.
 When working on some methods/functions that are not on the hot paths, you can ask blackfire to display more nodes that were otherwise hidden.
 To do so, click on the magnifying glass that is displayed near function names in the call graph.
 Alternatively, you can also search for a specific function by using the search field on top of the functions list, click on the result you’re looking for and click again on the magnifying glass that is displayed near the function name in the toolbox that appears.

-Note that part of the data preprocessing done by Blackfire involves removing (aka. pruning) function calls that take less that 1% of the global costs on all dimensions (time, cpu, memory, etc.).
+Note that part of the data preprocessing done by Blackfire involves removing (aka. pruning) function calls that take less than 1% of the global costs on all dimensions (time, cpu, memory, etc.).
 This is done to reduce the size of the profiles and to provide a responsive UI.
 You won’t be able to find these removed nodes in the call graph nor in the functions list.

-Some code patterns and some frameworks make an extensive use of single caller and single callee relationships, resulting in very long call graph paths.
+Some code patterns and some frameworks make extensive use of single caller and single callee relationships, resulting in very long call graph paths.
 To a larger extent, we can define a category of nodes as “proxy” nodes.
 Those nodes are less significant as they are used to call in heavier/more relevant business logic.
 Showing them separately is making noise.

-In order to simplify the call graph view, Blackfire groups together adjacent proxy nodes.
+To simplify the call graph view, Blackfire groups together adjacent proxy nodes.
 There is no loss of information, as all of them will always be available in the functions/methods list, as well as in a clustered node on the graph, containing all adjacent proxy nodes, plus the initial caller.

 Profiling with Blackfire is on-demand.
 This means that Blackfire adds no overhead for your end users, which makes it safe to use in production.
 But it adds an unavoidable overhead for allowed users that explicitly trigger a profile.